geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 With a 1 million + download of the [Varnish Docker image](https://hub.docker.com/_/varnish), I think people might have configured it well on [Kubernetes](https://dealancer.medium.com/creating-a-scalable-and-resilient-varnish-cluster-using-kubernetes-853f03ec9731) too for unmatched software scalability with great HTTP caching.

 I am not sure if a [read replica](https://cloud.google.com/sql/docs/mysql/replication/create-replica#:~:text=A%20read%20replica%20is%20a,analytics%20traffic%20from%20the%20primary) is a pure [database caching](https://aws.amazon.com/caching/database-caching/) mechanism.
 But I am very sure that it helps in software scalability putting less pressure on the main database by running the read queries on the read replica.
-There are other ways to implement cache on an N-tire application.
+There are other ways to implement cache on an N-tier application.
 Depending on your architecture you might want to add a cache to speed up things as well as give a boost to software scalability.

 ## Conclusion